 Chemistry at work:

 MarMac Grout Bands are chemistry at work by providing a functional barrier between the harsh and sometimes corrosive environment for the pipe joint steel.
-Under most conditions, Portland cement is alkaline (pH of about 12.5).
+Under most conditions, portland cement is alkaline (pH of about 12.5).
 Due to the presence of calcium hydroxide, a passivating iron-oxide film forms on the joint steel resulting in almost complete corrosion inhibition.
 Grout Bands protect against leaching that leads to ruction of pH in the cement grout surrounding the joint steel.
 They resist intrusion of salts, chlorides, acids and sulfates that can affect the inhibitive properties of the grout.
 Grout Bands also isolated the protective grout from aggressive soils that correlates with high corrosive electrical current.

 - Protects against leaching that leads to reduction of pH in the cement grout surrounding the joint steel.